 Adjuvants are substances that can accelerate, prolong, or enhance antigen-specific immune responses.
 As crucial components of vaccines, adjuvants can improve vaccine efficacy and/or modulate immune responses types of the co-inoculated antigen.
 Adjuvants employ several mechanisms to modulate immune response of a specific antigen, such as formation of depot, sustained release of antigen, up-regulation of cytokines and chemokines, increase antigen uptake and presentation to antigen presenting cells (APC), as well as activation and maturation of APC.

-|Kit Contents||1.0 mL Magic™ Mouse Adjuvant, sufficient for immunization (priming and two boosts) of up to 10 mice.
+Sufficient for immunization (priming and two boosts) of up to 10 mice.

 Magic™ Mouse Adjuvant is supplied as a ready-to-use solution and is shipped at ambient temperature.
 Upon arrival, it should be stored at 2-8°C.

 ROLE OF ADJUVANTS IN VACCINES & ANTIBODY PRODUCTION

 Three main types of vaccine are generally employed: i) live-attenuated vaccines, ii) inactivated vaccines that are heat- or chemically- killed microorganisms and iii) sub-unit vaccines that are made from components of the pathogen such as proteins, peptides or genetic materials.
 Immunization or vaccines induce pathogen-specific adaptive immunity by generating memory cells against a specific pathogen.
 Successful vaccines for certain pathogens will likely require enhanced immune responses including Th1-cellular-mediated immunity or a more robust Th2-humoral response.